Pegasus (artist): Notable artwork

 In May 2016, Pegasus created images of David and Victoria Beckham on Pricelet Street, London just off Brick Lane, famous as a destination for street art.
 Victoria Beckham has been quoted as saying she was "flattered" by the depictions.

-A 'tongue in cheek' depiction of Prince Harry's girlfriend, the American Actress Meghan Markle was unveiled in London in November 2016 entitled 'Harry's Girl'.

 December 2016 saw Pegasus create a depiction of Charlie Chaplin with the message "Dream Big" in the Cheshire town of Congleton, which is visible in the town's Swan Bank.